ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/step1.md

+Objective of this step:
+Create a project myproject under the user developer for futher use in the szenario.

 When the OpenShift environment is created you will be logged in initially as a cluster admin on the command line.
 This will allow you to perform operations which would normally be performed by a cluster admin.